National leaders pledge economic stability as Pakistan turns 77

 PM Shehbaz also paid tribute to people from all walks of life, including labourers, daily wagers, engineers, doctors, journalists and students, for their contributions to Pakistan.
 He further hailed security forces personnel and law enforcement agencies for rendering supreme sacrifices in the fight against terrorism.

+“May we embrace unity, faith and discipline in our strive for peace, justice and welfare for all citizens as we work together to build a stronger nation,” the premier said on X.

-“Our unwavering commitment to Pakistan’s progress and prosperity on Independence Day 2024: reforms and continuous struggle, we will beautify tomorrow’s Pakistan,” the premier had said in a late-night message on Tuesday.
+“Our unwavering commitment to Pakistan’s progress and prosperity on Independence Day 2024: reforms and continuous struggle, we will beautify tomorrow’s Pakistan,” he had said in a late-night message on Tuesday.

 In his message, President Zardari said the day marked the “culmination of historic political struggle of Muslims of India for their right to self-determination”.